Active RIS-Empowered Covert Satellite-Terrestrial Communications: System Model

 \section{System Model}

 In this section, we first describe the considered satellite-terrestrial communication scenario.
-Then, the AASTAR-RIS, channel, and communication models are given in detail.
+Then, the AAT-RIS, channel, and communication models are given in detail.
 Finally, the binary hypothesis testing at the Warden is presented.